-- our ability to raise substantial additional capital to continue as a going concern, fund our planned operations and repay our existing indebtedness: - estimates regarding our expenses, use of cash, timing of future cash needs and anticipated capital requirements; - the development of our product candidates, including statements regarding the initiation, timing, progress and results of our preclinical studies, clinical trials and research and development programs; - our ability to advance our product candidates through various stages of development, especially through pivotal safety and efficacy trials; - the risk that final trial data may not support interim analysis of the viability of our product candidates; - our expectation regarding the safety and efficacy of our product candidates; - the timing, scope or likelihood of regulatory filings and approvals from the U.S. Food and Drug Administration, or FDA, or equivalent foreign regulatory agencies for our product candidates and for which indications: - our ability to license additional intellectual property relating to our product candidates from third parties and to comply with our existing license agreements; - our ability to enter into partnerships or strategic collaboration agreements and our ability to achieve the results and potential benefits contemplated from relationships with collaborators; - our ability to maintain and establish collaborations and licenses; - our expectation of developments and projections relating to competition from other pharmaceutical and biotechnology companies or our industry; - our estimates regarding the potential market opportunity for our product candidates; - the anticipated rate and degree of commercial scope and potential, as well as market acceptance of our product candidates for any indication, if approved; - the anticipated amount, timing and accounting of contract liabilities, milestones and other payments under licensing, collaboration or acquisition agreements, research and development costs and other expenses; - our intellectual property position, including the strength and enforceability of our intellectual property rights; - our ability to attract and retain qualified employees and key personnel; and - our expectations regarding the impact of the COVID-19 pandemic, including the expected duration of disruption to key clinical trial activities, limitations on travel, quarantine and social distancing protocols, diversion of healthcare resources away from the conduct of our clinical trials, and other immediate and long-term impacts and effects on our business and operations.
+- our ability to raise substantial additional capital to continue as a going concern, fund our planned operations and repay our existing indebtedness; - estimates regarding our expenses, use of cash, timing of future cash needs and anticipated capital requirements; - the development of our product candidates, including statements regarding the initiation, timing, progress and results of our preclinical studies, clinical trials and research and development programs; - our ability to advance our product candidates through various stages of development, especially through pivotal safety and efficacy trials; - the risk that final trial data may not support interim analysis of the viability of our product candidates; - our expectation regarding the safety and efficacy of our product candidates; - the timing, scope or likelihood of regulatory filings and approvals from the U.S. Food and Drug Administration, or FDA, or equivalent foreign regulatory agencies for our product candidates and for which indications; - our ability to license additional intellectual property relating to our product candidates from third parties and to comply with our existing license agreements; - our ability to enter into partnerships or strategic collaboration agreements and our ability to achieve the results and potential benefits contemplated from relationships with collaborators; - our ability to maintain and establish collaborations and licenses; - our expectation of developments and projections relating to competition from other pharmaceutical and biotechnology companies or our industry; - our estimates regarding the potential market opportunity for our product candidates; - the anticipated rate and degree of commercial scope and potential, as well as market acceptance of our product candidates for any indication, if approved; - the anticipated amount, timing and accounting of contract liabilities, milestones and other payments under licensing, collaboration or acquisition agreements, research and development costs and other expenses; - our intellectual property position, including the strength and enforceability of our intellectual property rights; - our ability to attract and retain qualified employees and key personnel; and - the impact on our business from a pandemic, epidemic or outbreak, including the COVID-19 pandemic.